mockoon/mockoon.com/content/docs/v1.11.0/templating.md

 - `hostname`: get request hostname.
 - `ip`: get request IP address.
 - `method`: get request method (GET, PUT, POST, etc.).
+- `now 'YYYY-MM-DD'`: display the current time in the chosen format.
+Format syntax is based on [date-fns package (v2)](https://date-fns.org/v2.11.1/docs/format) and is optional (default to ISO string).
+- `newline`: add a newline `\n`.
+- `base64 'string'`: encode the parameter as base64.
+This can be used as an inline helper or block helper (see below).
+- `objectId 'string' | number`: creates a valid ObjectId.
+It can generates the ObjectId based on the specified time (in seconds) or from a 12 byte string that will act as a seed.
+Syntax is based on [bson-objectid package](https://www.npmjs.com/package/bson-objectid).

 ## Usages